-This book begins when, after her father’s dead, Sophie’s stepmother decides that her daughter and her two stepdaughters, who she loves as if they were her own, have to give up school and become apprentices to be able to pay her late husband’s debts.
-This is how Lettie (the middle sister) becomes an apprentice in a bakery, Martha (the youngest one) becomes the witch Annabel Fairfax’ apprentice and Sophie stays with her stepmother in the ladies’ hat shop, which they own, so she can help in the family business.
+This is how Lettie (the middle sister) becomes an apprentice in a bakery, Martha (the youngest one) leaves her home to begin her apprenticeship with the witch Annabel Fairfax and Sophie stays with her stepmother in their ladies’ hat shop so she can help with the family business.

 One day, while Sophie is alone in the hat shop, the feared Witch of the Waste makes her appearance and casts an evil spell over her.
 This dark magic will turn Sophie into an old woman and, after accepting with resignation her new reality, will make her leave the shop to look for a solution to her problems.
 Then, after walking a long way for an old woman like her, she will find the Moving Castle owned by the notorious Wizard Howl.

 Rumor says that Howl is an evil wizard that devours the hearts of young ladies so taking that into account, and after striking a bargain with the fire-demon who lives in the castle, Calcifer, she decides to live there and hire herself as the castle’s cleaner while she looks for a way to break the spell she’s under.
 And this is how Sophie, Calcifer, Howl y his apprentice, Michael, will live a series of adventures which readers will definetily enjoy.